ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 {% endhighlight %}

 #### Microservices architecture
-When working with a microservices architecture it is possible to work with multiple packages for your services.
+When working with a microservices architecture, it is possible to work with multiple packages for your services.
 This can be done by using the link function within npm.

 {% highlight sh %}
 npm link <dependency>
 {% endhighlight %}

 Let's say we have a package named Alice and we have other packages that depend on this package.
 We can run `npm link`.
 In packages that depend on Alice, say Bob, we simply run `npm link alice`.
-All changes made in alice will be immediately available in bob without performing any `npm update` commands.
+All changes made in Alice will be immediately available in Bob without performing any `npm update` commands.

 #### Unpublish a package
 Before the [recent events](http://blog.npmjs.org/post/141577284765/kik-left-pad-and-npm) where a package called left-pad got pulled from npm and broke the internet, it was possible to unpublish a package just like that by using `npm unpublish`.